MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/custom-visual-licenses.md

 ## Solution

-Select the icon to go to the AppSource page where you can buy the license or upgrade to the paid version.
+Click **Upgrade visual** to go to the AppSource page where you can buy the license or upgrade to the paid version.

 After you purchase and assign the license, it can take up to an hour for the license to be recognized.
 Wait one hour and then refresh the your Power BI session (restart Desktop or refresh your web browser).

+## Considerations and limitations

+Currently, the following Power BI environments don't support license management or license enforcement:

+* Embedded - Publish To Web, PaaS embed
+* National clouds (Dependency on general support for transactability in national clouds)
+* RS Server (No planned support)
+* Exporting (PDF\PPT) using REST AP

 ## Next steps